giellalt/giellalt.github.io/mt/infra/plan.md

 # Plan for setup of machine translation

+** NOTE: This documentation is old.
+It is kept since it may contain methodological points still valid.**

 We plan to look at at least [Apertium|http://www.apertium.org/] (a rule-based system, cf. its [wiki](http://wiki.apertium.org/wiki/Main_Page)) and Moses (a statistically-based system).
 This document discusses the setup of Moses.